 10 facts on obstetric fistula

-Each year between 50 000 to 100 000 women worldwide are affected by obstetric fistula, a hole in the birth canal.
+Each year between 50 000 to 100 000 women worldwide are affected by obstetric fistula, an abnormal opening between a woman’s genital tract and her urinary tract or rectum.
 The development of obstetric fistula is directly linked to one of the major causes of maternal mortality: obstructed labour.

 Women who experience obstetric fistula suffer constant incontinence, shame, social segregation and health problems.
 It is estimated that more than 2 million young women live with untreated obstetric fistula in Asia and sub-Saharan Africa.